popkristina/Twitter_community_detection/README.md

 ### Page Rank

 A link analysis algorithm that ranks web pages by importance and authority.
 The page rank of a page is calculated recursively and it depends on number of page rank metrics of all other pages that link to it.

+Calculate the PR for the Twitter profiles & and order them by importance.

+PageRank calculated with networkx scipy implementation.

+## Community Detection